-The smirk is formed when they feel happiness and pleasure which is the smile and contempt when one side of the lip moves upwards like a half smile.
+The smirk is formed when a narcissist feels happiness and pleasure, which is the smile and contempt when one side of the lip moves upwards like a half-smile.
 Sometimes they have a glint in their eyes also.

-Someone pulling this face, it doesn’t mean they are toxic, some people smirk when they didn’t get what they want or they are upset.
+Just because someone is pulling this face, it doesn’t mean they are toxic; some people smirk when they are disappointed or they are upset, embarrassed or shy.

 Victims and survivors can also pull the smirk.
-Having contempt towards someone who violated you, doesn’t make you toxic.
-Some survivors can also have a happy contempt smile if they find out karma paid the narcissist a visit.
-Not because you were seeking revenge because you heard some karma hit them.
-No one would think less of anyone for being slightly pleased with that.
+Having contempt towards someone who violated you doesn’t make you a narcissist; it doesn’t make you toxic.
+Some survivors can also have a happy, contempt smile if they find out Karma visited the narcissist.
+Not because you were actively seeking revenge because you heard some karma hit them.
+No one would think less of anyone for being slightly pleased when Justice is served.

 Resentment is anger directed towards someone who is of higher status or has the power to provoke you.
-Whilst you are in recovery you may feel resentment towards them as you still putting yourself below them.
-You still see them as someone who has power over you.
+While you are in recovery, you may feel resentment towards them as you could still putting yourself below them.

-Anger is directed towards someone who’s of equal status as you, as you move through recovery you may lose the resentment and start going through the anger phase, with resentment coming back from time to time if they are still trying to provoke you.
-You’ll notice more anger towards them as you become more equal and realise they are not above you and do not have power or control over you.
+Anger is directed towards someone who’s of equal status as you; as you move through recovery, you may lose the resentment and start going through the anger phase, with resentment coming back from time to time if they are still trying to provoke you.
+You’ll notice more anger towards them as you begin to feel more equal and realise they are not above you and do not have power or control over you.

-Then the stage of anger for those when you realise just how harmful and hurtful they are and that they are below you, as they do not care for others.
+Then the stage of anger for those when you realise just how harmful and hurtful they are, that they’re not worthy of you, as they do not care for others.